 Grenada has a mandatory interview requirement for applicants aged 17 and older, while Antigua requires successful applicants to spend five days in the country during the first five years of citizenship.
 Finally, Grenada requires included siblings to have no children, while Antigua requires included parents and grandparents to be 55 or older.
 Additionally, Antigua allows for the later inclusion of a spouse, while Grenada does not.

 The cost of obtaining citizenship by investment in Antigua and Barbuda or Grenada will vary depending on the investment route you choose and the number of family members you include in your application.
-For Antigua and Barbuda, the minimum investment amount is $100,000, while the minimum government fund contribution for Grenada is $150,000.
+One of the benefits of citizenship in Antigua vs Grenada is for Antigua and Barbuda, the minimum investment amount is $230,000, while the minimum government fund contribution for Grenada is $235,000.
 In addition to this, you will need to pay fees such as due diligence fees, processing fees, and application fees.

 The application process for both the Antigua and Grenada CBI programs can be completed remotely.
 Once you have been granted citizenship in Antigua and Barbuda, you must spend at least five days in the country during the first five years of citizenship.